antmaio/FrechetMotionDistance/README.md

 This repository is related to the Fréchet Motion Distance.
 The FMD measures the distance between the distribution of a ground truth and synthetic motion dataset.
 It is inspired by the Fréchet Gesture Distance proposed by [1].

 ## Requirements
+This implementation has been tested with
+- python 3.7
+-
 ## Usage
 To train the network with 34-frames motion using pretrained Enocder with Imagenet
 ```